 - NJ 54/Rail Corridor Alignment

-- Wide/available right-of-way along Route 54
+- Availability of public right-of-way along NJ 54

 - Proximity to population centers and bicycle/pedestrian connections